-Third, that the [plaintiff's injury] [decedent's death] resulted, in whole or in part, from a violation of the Safety Appliance Act.
+Third, that a violation of the Safety Appliance Act caused, or contributed to cause [plaintiff's injury] [decedent's death].

 If you find from your consideration of all the evidence that each of these propositions has been proved, then your verdict should be for the plaintiff.
 If, on the other hand, you find from your consideration of all the evidence that any of these propositions has not been proved, then your verdict should be for the railroad.